 THE MONOLOGUE ADVENTURE: PROGRAM 2019

 This is it!
 The published stories!
+Click on the title to read each monologue or story.

 Check out the writers selected for publishing by VERITY LA.